shaik1002/biggitlabbomb/doc/user/project/pages/index.md

 Parallel Pages deployments, created by a merge request with a `path_prefix`, are automatically deleted when the merge request is closed or merged.

-## User-defined job names
+## User defined job names

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/232505) in GitLab 17.5 with a flag `customizable_pages_job_name`, disabled by default.

-> - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169095) in GitLab 17.6.
-Feature flag `customizable_pages_job_name` removed.
+Historically, the pages deploy job needed to be named `pages` in order to trigger a pages deployment.
+With the `pages` setting, this is no longer necessary.

-To trigger a Pages deployment from any job, include the `pages` property in the job definition.
-It can either be a Boolean set to `true` or a hash.
+To trigger a pages deployment from any job, include the `pages` property in the job definition.
+It can either be a hash or simply a boolean set to `true`

-For example, using `true`:

 ```yaml
 deploy-my-pages-site: